 18. Challenge research assessment practices that rely inappropriately on Journal Impact Factors and promote and teach best practice that focuses on the value and influence of specific research outputs.

 Next generation metrics

 The Global Research Council’s 2021 Conference Report “Responsible research assessment” acknowledged that “research assessment shapes research culture”, impacting on how researchers undertake and disseminate their research.
-Ideally research assessment should encourage team science, transdisciplinary science, collaboration, open research, reproducibility, EDI and enable greater mobility between industry and academia.
+Ideally research assessment should encourage team science, transdisciplinary science, collaboration, open research, reproducibility or transparency, EDI and enable greater mobility between industry and academia.
 Next generation metrics attempt to address these problems, and we outline some of the initiatives below.

 - Before a publication appears with author names attached, a huge amount of work goes into the associated research project.
 Contributions will have been made by many people whose name won’t appear on the paper as an author.
 Initiatives such as CRediT (Contributor Roles Taxonomy) are being explored, to give recognition to people in roles other than principal investigator and lead researchers.